 3. Poop without a smartphone.

 Nowadays, bathroom breaks are 120% longer, as they are a perfect opportunity to catch up on social media.
-(You know you do it too!)
+(You know you do it too.
+Hell, you’re probably doing it now.
+No judgment here!)
 But when we were kids, we had to take a book with us.
 If we didn’t, we were relegated to reading the back of a shampoo bottle or can of air freshener — or, heaven forbid, just doing our business and getting out.

 4. Rewind movies.